Ian Burke’s work on exhibition at Staithes Gallery

 Shepherd’s Market, Mayfair, London.

 In 2013 two of Ian’s prints were selected to hang in the Royal Academy Summer Exhibition.
 The following year his large painting Glut was also selected.
 In 2015 another pair of prints: Big Dog and 30 Years Old were well received there, both runs selling out during the course of the exhibition.
+More recently his delightful print, Stonegate Owl, featuring a model that nested in his garden the previous summer was exhibited in 2019.

 From August 2012 to August 2013 Ian worked on a collaborative project with photographer Anthony Hutchinson who made a photo-essay in Staithes in 1970 as part of his photography degree at North London Polytechnic.
 His bleak and beautiful black and white images are an astonishing record of a harsh yet enduring way of life.
 Ian developed the images to create a beautiful series of paintings and prints, at once homage to the photographs themselves but also the world they recorded and to its inhabitants past and present.